knowledgecode/date-and-time/README.md

     | aa    | meridiem (lowercase with ellipsis) | a.m., p.m. |         |

 - 0.11.0
-  - Added compile() function that precompiling a date-time string for the parser.
-If you need to process many date-time string with one format, you could get results faster than before by precompiling the format string with this function.
+  - Added `compile()` function that precompiling a date-time string for the parser.
+If you need to process many date-time string with one format, you can get results faster than before by precompiling the format string with this function.

   ```javascript
   // We have passed a string format at the 2nd parameter each time when calling the parse() function.